A novel Cosmic Filament catalogue from SDSS data: Data

 \subsection{Combining data}

-In order to produce the best possible filament catalogue we carefully combine the previous data maximizing the density of galaxies and the covered sky fraction.
-Combining different samples by just merging the catalogues may generate an inhomogeneous sample on the sky.
+In order to produce the best possible filament catalogue, we carefully combine the previous data, maximising the density of galaxies and the covered sky fraction.
+Combining different samples by simply merging the catalogues may generate an inhomogeneous sample on the sky.
 This would introduce artefacts in the regions when the number of galaxies varies abruptly due to sampling inhomogeneities.
 Therefore, when combining samples with different footprints, we need to select the most restrictive footprint.
 This means that there is a natural trade-off between the observed number of galaxies and the sky footprint to be considered.

-In practice, we combine the data into the following blocks (i.e. data samples), each with a different mask: \begin{itemize} \item Block 1: $0.05<z<0.45$.
+In practice, we combine the data into the following Blocks (i.e. data samples), each with a different mask: \begin{itemize} \item Block 1: $0.05<z<0.45$.
 Data from LOWZ and CMASS; in the sky footprint from LOWZ, which is the most restrictive of the two.
 The number of galaxies per redshift bin and the ratio of both samples can be seen in \Cref{f:block1}.
-Note that this block is dominated by LOWZ, with CMASS data providing a relevant contribution (more than $10\%$ of the galaxies) only at $z>0.4$.
+We note that this block is dominated by LOWZ, with CMASS data providing a relevant contribution (more than $10\%$ of the galaxies) only at $z>0.4$.
 At the higher redshift end, the majority of galaxies come from the CMASS sample.
-However, there is a large number of LOWZ galaxies which we decide not to neglect as they improve the filament reconstruction, at the expense of reducing the sky region slightly. \item Block 2: $0.45<z<0.7$.
+However, there are a large number of LOWZ galaxies which we decide not to neglect as they improve the filament reconstruction, although this does reduce the sky region slightly. \item Block 2: $0.45<z<0.7$.
 Data from CMASS only.
 The number of galaxies per redshift bin can be seen in \Cref{f:block2}. \item Block 3: $0.6<z<2.2$.
 Data from CMASS, LRG and QSO; in the footprint from LRG (equal to the QSO footprint), the most restrictive of the two regions.
 There are no QSO data below $z=0.8$, while all filaments above $z=1.0$ are detected using QSO data exclusively.
 The number of galaxies per redshift bin and the fraction of each sample can be seen in \Cref{f:block3}. \end{itemize}